UMCarpentries/2021-08-02-UMich-online/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "FIXME"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "University of Michigan"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "FIXME"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
+country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
-language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
+language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "FIXME"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Aug 2-3, 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "FIXME"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "9:00am-4:30pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: FIXME      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2021-08-02      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: FIXME        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2021-08-03        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["instructor one", "instructor two"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Dana King", "Jule Kruger", "Courtney Armour", "Sarah Lucas"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["helper one", "helper two"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Raymond Cavalcante", "Travis Saari", "Becky Tagett", "Weisheng Wu", "Nick Carruthers"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["first@example.org","second@example.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["bioinformatics-workshops@umich.edu","damki@umich.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
+collaborative_notes: "https://pad.carpentries.org/umichswc0803" # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
-eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite:   "163686301133"        # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}